platformsh/platformsh-docs/src/configuration/app-containers.md

 #### Upstream

 `upstream` is an optional key that describes how your application listens to requests and what protocol it speaks.

 The following subkeys can be defined:
 * `socket_family`:
     Default: `tcp`.
-Describes whether your application will listen on a Unix socket or a TCP socket and can be either `tcp` or `unix`.
+Describes whether your application will listen on a Unix socket (`unix`) or a TCP socket (`tcp`).
 * `protocol`:
-    Specifies whether your application is going to receive incoming requests over HTTP, FastCGI, or UWSGI and can be `http` or `fastcgi`, for now.
+    Specifies whether your application is going to receive incoming requests over HTTP (`http`) or FastCGI (`fastcgi`).
 The default varies depending on which application runtime you're using.
 Other values will be supported in the future.

 ##### Socket family